Citizens Republic Bancorp: Citizens Republic Bancorp

+On December 29, 2006, the bank acquired Republic Bancorp of Ann Arbor, Michigan to become, at the time, the 45th largest U.S. bank-holding company.
+After this acquisition, it was renamed to Citizens Republic Bancorp.
+To gain Federal Reserve Bank approval for the merger with Republic Bank, Republic sold seven local branches to First Place Financial under its Franklin Bank subsidiary.

+In December 2008, the bank received $300 million in funds from the Troubled Asset Relief Program after it suffered losses from the downturn of the U.S. automotive industry during the 2008 financial crisis.

-The Bancorp acquired on December 29, 2006 Republic Bancorp Inc. of (Ann Arbor, Michigan) to become, at the time, the 45th largest U.S. bank-holding company.
-After this acquisition it was renamed to Citizens Republic Bancorp.
-In order for the Federal Reserve Bank to approve the merger with Republic Bank, Republic sold seven local branches to First Place Financial under its Franklin Bank subsidiary.
-In 2008, the Bancorp took a $300 U.S. Troubled Asset Relief loan to survive the economic downturn.
-In 2010, Citizens Republic sold its F&M Bank Iowa locations for $50 million cash to Great Western Bank.
-In 2011, the Bank agreed to a settlement in a Redlining case brought against them as Republic Bank's successor by the US Department of Justice triggered by a Board of Governors of the Federal Reserve System complaint which will require them to open a loan office in a Detroit black neighborhood and $3.6 million for loans and grants in Wayne County.
+In 2010, the bank sold its F&M Bank Iowa locations for $50 million cash to Great Western Bank.

+In 2011, the bank agreed to a settlement in a Redlining case as Republic Bank's successor by the US Department of Justice triggered by a Board of Governors of the Federal Reserve System complaint which will require them to open a loan office in a Detroit black neighborhood and $3.6 million for loans and grants in Wayne County.

-In 2010, the corporation took a loss of $286 million, its largest annual loss in three years of consecutive losses while turning that around to a net income of $17 million for 2011.
-In 2011, the US Department of Treasury appointed two directors to the bank's board as it had failed to make payments on the bailout funds.
+In 2010, the bank reported losses of $286 million, its largest annual loss in three years of consecutive losses.
+It reported a net income of $17 million for 2011.

+In 2011, the United States Department of the Treasury appointed two directors to the bank's board after it had failed to repay $300 million in bailout funds.
 For the first time since the economic downturn, the Bank reports in July 2012 five consecutive quarters of profit.

 FirstMerit merger

 In August 2012, Citizens Republic had not repaid its $300 million bailout loan from the US Treasury.
-The bank holding company consider issuing stock to pay the debt back, but instead put itself up for sale with J.P.
+The bank holding company considered issuing stock to pay the debt back, but instead put itself up for sale with J.P.
 Morgan Chase hired to find a buyer.
-Huntington Bank was considered a potential buyer as Huntington was expanding in Michigan.
 On September 13, 2012, Akron, Ohio-based FirstMerit Corporation announced it would acquire Citizens in a stock-for-stock merger transaction valued at approximately $912 million.
-The merger was expected to close in the second quarter of 2013.
 With the stock payment worth less than the stock's tangible book value, several law firms started looking into a possible case of breached fiduciary duties by Citizens Republic's Board of Directors.

-Sandy Pierce was appointed in January 2013 as FirstMerit's vice chair and chairman and CEO of FirstMerit Michigan.
-In early April, both Bank Corporations' shareholders approved the merger.
 On April 12, 2013, First Merit Corporation closed on its acquisition of the company.
-On April 13, it became known as, "Citizens Bank: Now part of FirstMerit Bank."
+FirstMerit repaid the $300 million in TARP funds, including $45 million of interest, on behalf of Citizens.